 4. Fundraise to help the sports program

 The decision to cut university sports programs almost always comes down to money.
 Even the most successful programs are at financial risk as schedules are cut.
 Start crowdfunding to offer financial support and rally the community can go a long way to helping the athletes and program stay afloat.
 It is also important to support the program’s longevity as well as the current season.
-GoFundMe offers a free fundraising platform to start fundraisers, and it helps rally a team with tools to spread the word and gather donations.
+In the US, there’s no fee to start or manage your fundraiser on GoFundMe.
+However, there is one small transaction fee per donation that covers all your fundraising needs.
+Everything else goes directly to your cause, because that’s what matters most.
+Additionally, GoFundMe helps rally a team with tools to spread the word and gather donations.